 The Fall Out Boy pop rock mongrel may not be to everyone’s liking, but their ability to entertain is first rate.
 Catchy classic Sugar We’re Going Down had the crowd clambering on shoulders like an 80s stadium rock gig, and their cover of Beat It shows how well suited and adaptable the Fall Out Boy style is to covering huge hits.
 My Songs Know What You Did in the Dark was the surprising highlight of the gig, sounding a lot more rawk in the flesh than its ill-fitting radio version.
 An acoustic interlude in the middle of the arena floor followed and was most probably welcomed by fans relegated to the bank benches of Wembley’s mammoth cavern, but didn’t have the same impact as their electric antics.

 If you accept Fall Out Boy’s inevitable pop sidings then enjoying their performance is easy.
 They smack Wembley in the face with full on teen angst and an attitude of defiance that can’t fail to rile up the devoted crowd.
 With a packed schedule ahead of them this summer, and whispers of a One Direction collaboration, it looks like the band are ready to climb back into the top spot.

-For further information about Fall Out Boy and future events visit here.
+For further information and future events visit Fall Out Boy’s website here.

 Watch the video for My Songs Know What You Did in the Dark here: